Is the transition redshift a new cosmological number?

 \subsection{Radial BAO}

 BAO in the last scattering surface provide statistical standard rulers in the late time cosmic structures of known physical lengths thereby making such measurements important cosmic probes.
 The first measurement of the BAO acoustic peak was obtained by Eisenstein et al. \cite{BAO} through a spherical averaged two-point correlation function from luminous red galaxies data compiled by the Sloan Digital Sky Survey (SDSS).
 This first measurement was an average between the so called transversal (or angular) BAO, $\sigma_{BAO}$, measured in the plane of the sky, and the radial BAO, $\pi_{BAO}$, which is measured along the line of sight.
 Their importance as new standard rulers have also been confirmed by many independent studies \cite{BAO1,Gast2009,Basset}.
+Although still controversial \cite{Kazin2010}, some authors have argued that the redshift space distortions might boost the radial BAO signal \cite{Thian2011,JPAS}.
 However, the transversal BAO which provides a direct information on the angular distance is not particularly useful to determine the $H(z)$ function, and, consequently, the transition redshift ($z_t$).

 On the other hand, the line-of-sight BAO yields an indirect measurement of $H(z)$ because it is related with the expansion history by the expression:

 and, hence, the values of $H(z)$ can be inferred because $\pi_{BAO}$ and $\Delta z$ are observationally determined.
 As a matter of fact, determinations of the radial BAO have already been used to extract some $H(z)$ values at low redshift \cite{Gast2009}.
 However, the situation can even be improved with the planned operation of instruments dedicated to BAO measurements.
 In principle, a BAO survey require redshift accuracy and coverage of enough volume (and area).
 In this way, an ideal instrument is needed to have a large mirror size allied to a capability for producing simultaneously a large number of spectra, for instance, through a Wide Field Multi-Object Spectrograph.
 There are several possibilities somewhat related with the late stages of the DFTE report (for a detailed review see Basset and Hlozek \cite{Basset}).